-How many votes are needed to ratify the selection of PricewaterhouseCoopers LLP to examine and report on our financial statements for the year 2002?
+How many votes are needed to approve the 2003 Director Stock Ownership Plan or to ratify the selection of PricewaterhouseCoopers LLP to examine and report on our financial statements for the year 2003?

-Approval of this proposal requires that the number of shares voted "FOR" the proposal exceed the number of shares voted "AGAINST" the proposal.
+Each proposal requires that the number of votes cast "FOR" the proposal exceed the number of votes cast "AGAINST" the proposal.